adarschwarzbach/BEAN-ITP/README.md

     ```sh
     yarn start

-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view BEAN in the browser.